ourcodingclub/ourcodingclub.github.io/_tutorials/tidyverse_1.md

 We use the Atom text editor, which is a user-friendly text editor and easy on the eyes.
 You can use another text editor, like Brackets or TextEdit on a Mac and Notepad on a Windows computer if you prefer, the principle is the same.
 A plain text editor is a programme, which allow you to create, save and edit various types of text files, like `.txt` and in our case, Markdown (`.md`) files.
 So for example, `Microsoft Word` is a text editor, but not a plain one.
 In the "fancier" plain text editors, you get "syntax" highlighting: different types of text, like code and links, are colour coded so they are easier to spot.

-__You can <a href="https://atom.io/" target="_blank">download Atom here</a>, if you wish, but it's a fairly large file, so you can also proceed with whatever text editor you already have and you can check out Atom later.__
+__You can [download Atom here](https://atom.io/), if you wish, but it's a fairly large file, so you can also proceed with whatever text editor you already have and you can check out Atom later.__

 You can also open the tutorial template in RStudio, but note that there are small differences between Markdown and GitHub-flavoured Markdown (the curly brackets):__